LCSB-BioCore/remotesom/README.md

 - Each data host compute local "sums" and "counts" of their data points, grouped by the nearest-neighboring SOM node,
-- the coordinator gathers all these summaries, applies the neighborhood function, updtates the SOM, and repeats as needed with smaller neighborhood functions.
+- the coordinator gathers all these summaries, applies the neighborhood function, updates the SOM, and repeats as needed with smaller neighborhood functions.

 #### Acknowledgements